 In the past, erythema infectiosum was number 5 on a list of childhood infections that cause rashes.

-Fifth disease has three stages:
+Fifth disease has 3 stages:

-The first stage of fifth disease is when the facial rash appears.
+Second stage.
+This is when the facial rash appears, a few days to a week or more after the prodromal symptoms.
 The rash appears bright rosy red on the cheeks.
 Your child may also look pale around the mouth because the cheeks are so red.
 This first rash fades in a few days.

-Your child's health care provider may do a blood test to check for the virus.
+Your child's healthcare provider may do a blood test to check for the virus.
 However, it is usually diagnosed by the appearance of the distinctive rash.
 In some cases, tests may be done to rule out other health problems.